jeremyandrews/Argus-app/memory-bank/progress.md

 ## What's In Progress

+- ✅ **Fixed Swift 6 String Interpolation Issues with RichTextField** (Completed):
+  - Resolved all compiler errors related to RichTextField enum in string interpolation:
+    - Swift 6 requires types to conform to CustomStringConvertible for string interpolation
+    - Fixed by using `String(describing:)` wrapper in all string interpolation contexts
+    - Made RichTextField enum conform to CaseIterable to support iteration in diagnostic functions
+    - Ensured sections properly save to database with model context by fixing non-optional String handling
+    - Implemented consistent approach across all log statements and string formatting operations
+  - Key technical changes:
+    - Added explicit String conversion in ArticleService.swift debug logs and error messages
+    - Fixed body text handling in rich text generation methods with proper non-optional access
+    - Addressed all "Type of expression is ambiguous without a type annotation" errors
+  - Result:
+    - All compiler errors resolved related to string interpolation
+    - ArticleService builds successfully in Swift 6 mode
+    - Improved type safety throughout the codebase
+    - Better section persistence with proper String handling

 - 🔶 **Article Content Display Issue in NewsView** (In Progress):
   - Identified a display issue where article content appears correctly in NewsDetailView but not in NewsView:
     - Root cause: NewsView used wrong field (`summary` instead of `body`) to display article content